yguitton/training-material/topics/imaging/tutorials/voronoi-segmentation/tutorial.md

 The seed image can be prepared manually or using an automatic tool.
 To see how a seed image can be generated from a source image through smoothing and thresholding, see the [Imaging introduction tutorial]({% link topics/imaging/tutorials/imaging-introduction/tutorial.md %}).
 For this tutorial, we have already prepared a seed image, which you can download from Zenodo in the next step.
-The Zenodo dataset contains two different pairs of seed and image: one image of cells from the field of bioimaging and one image of tree crowns from the field of earth observation.
+The Zenodo dataset contains two different pairs of seeds and images: one image of cells from the field of bioimaging and one image of tree crowns from the field of earth observation.
 Depending on your interest, you may choose which dataset to follow the tutorial with.

 In principle, this tutorial can be followed with any type of data provided that you have an (image, seeds) pair that satisfies the following requirements:

-Seeds:
+**Seeds:**
 - White seeds on a black background.
 - Format: .tiff

-Image:
+**Image:**
 - Preferrably lighter objects on a darker background for the mask to work well.
 - Format: .tiff stored in [planar, not interleaved format](http://avitevet.com/uncategorized/when-to-use-it-interleaved-vs-planar-image-data-storage/).